petter-holmberg/elements/README.md

 `reduce_balanced` takes a loadable range, a binary operation, optionally a unary function, and a zero value.
 It performs balanced reduction, storing intermediate reductions in a `binary_counter`.
 The default function is `load`.
 This algorithm minimizes the cost of applying the operation if the size of a reduced object is the sum of the sizes of the original objects and the complexity of applying the reduction operation grows linearly with the sizes of its arguments.

+## Flat map

+`flat_map` takes a loadable range as source and a unary function that returns a `Sequence`.
+It applies the function on every element in the source range, returning a `Sequence` of the concatenated sequences that the unary function returns.

 ## Partitioning